Terpenoid

-The terpenoids, also known as isoprenoids, are a class of naturally occurring organic chemicals derived from the 5-carbon compound isoprene and its derivatives called terpenes, diterpenes, etc. While sometimes used interchangeably with "terpenes", terpenoids contain additional functional groups, usually containing oxygen.
+Terpenoids, also known as isoprenoids, are a class of naturally occurring organic chemicals derived from the 5-carbon compound isoprene and its derivatives called terpenes, diterpenes, etc. While sometimes used interchangeably with "terpenes", terpenoids contain additional functional groups, usually containing oxygen.
 When combined with the hydrocarbon terpenes, terpenoids comprise about 80,000 compounds.
 They are the largest class of plant secondary metabolites, representing about 60% of known natural products.
 Many terpenoids have substantial pharmacological bioactivity and are therefore of interest to medicinal chemists.

 Plant terpenoids are used for their aromatic qualities and play a role in traditional herbal remedies.
 Terpenoids contribute to the scent of eucalyptus, the flavors of cinnamon, cloves, and ginger, the yellow color in sunflowers, and the red color in tomatoes.
-Well-known terpenoids include citral, menthol, camphor, salvinorin A in the plant Salvia divinorum, ginkgolide and bilobalide found in Ginkgo biloba and the cannabinoids found in cannabis.
-The provitamin beta carotene is a terpene derivative called a carotenoid.
+Well-known terpenoids include citral, menthol, camphor, salvinorin A in the plant Salvia divinorum, ginkgolide and bilobalide found in Ginkgo biloba and the phytocannabinoids found in plants such as cannabis.
+The provitamin β-carotene (beta-carotene) is a terpene derivative called a carotenoid.

 The steroids and sterols in animals are biologically produced from terpenoid precursors.
 Sometimes terpenoids are added to proteins, e.g., to enhance their attachment to the cell membrane; this is known as isoprenylation.
 Terpenoids play a role in plant defense as prophylaxis against pathogens and attractants for the predators of herbivores.